 You may be interested to know that artists from every state in the USA, every province in Canada, and at least 115 countries worldwide have visited these pages since January 1, 2013.

 That includes Pamela Kaufmann of Detroit, Michigan, USA, who wrote, “No doubt the jury was demonstrating no malice and was just gathering information.
 While it may be a bit inquisition-like to question the artist publicly, artists should, nonetheless, be able to speak about their art articulately and describe their process and inspiration without embarrassment or indignation.”

-And also Ortrud K. Tyler of Oak Island, North Carolina, USA who wrote, “Oh Robert, I thought by know just about everybody knew that not all artists are good (but different), not all jurors are knowledgeable, not all juries are balanced and life it not fair – but interesting.
+And also Ortrud K. Tyler of Oak Island, North Carolina, USA who wrote, “Oh Robert, I thought by know just about ew that not all artists are good (but different), not all jurors are knowledgeable, not all juries are balanced and life it not fair – but interesting.
 Luckily I have been juried in and out by some very good jurors and learned that it is always just the opinion of one.
 If you want unconditional compliments, ask your mother.
 Mothers are obligated to love everything their children do.”

 Enjoy the past comments below for Public apology needed?…